covid-at-home/covid-at-home/level2.md

 Notice if you suffer from any of the following symptoms:

-* Dry cough
 * Fever
+* Fatigue
+* Dry (unproductive) cough
+* Joint / muscle pain
 * Shortness of breath

-* Coughing up slime
-* Fatigue
+Symptoms may also include headache, dizziness, abdominal pain, diarrhea, nausea, and vomiting - but these are less common.

 Is COVID-19 spread in the community where you live?
 Or have you been to an affected area or been around someone who was in an affected area?
 Then your symptoms could very well be COVID-19.
 But remember: In many areas, the odds that it's something else will still be greater.